Jason Ballard’s work as co-founder and publisher of FTM Magazine has spanned many facets of the lives of binary transgender men.

 Ballard started FTM Magazine in November 2013 with co-founder and vice president Leo Reichstetter through a Kickstarter campaign.
 The first issue of the magazine was published in 2014 and it has continued monthly since, with a goal of promoting visibility for binary transgender men.

-Winter Clark, leader of the Q Center’s Transcend program and a senior double-majoring in philosophy and the individualized major program, said she attended to hear from a transgender person who is thriving in the professional workplace.
+Winter Clark, leader of the Q Center’s Transcend program and a senior double-majoring in philosophy and the individualized major program, said they attended to hear from a transgender person who is thriving in the professional workplace.